yoelmatveyev/marthue/INFO.md

 Any attempt to call the current block or return to it is ignored.
 Markov and Thue algorithms are self-recursive in themselves.
 Recursion between the algorithms is possible, e.g. calling B from A and C from B until some rule invokes a return back to A.

-If several blocks are identically labeled, the function call chooses ramdomly one of them.
+If several blocks are identically labeled, the function call chooses randomly one of them.

 Importantly, calling a non-existent fuction or return without a corresponding former call causes the entire program to halt.